Implant Supported Dentures Greensboro NC

 The Implant Process

-After a thorough examination of your oral health needs, Dr. Farless will be able to assess where to best place your dental implant.
+After a thorough examination of your oral health needs, Dr. Farless or Dr. Locklear will be able to assess where to best place your dental implant.
 Many factors will contribute to this decision, including an assessment of areas where the loss of teeth may have led to the loss of bone mass.
-Dr. Farless will take great care in this decision, because it is imperative to place the denture at the most ideal spot.
+Dr. Farless and Dr. Locklear take great care in this decision, because it is imperative to place the denture at the most ideal spot.

 Since the front of your jaw does not have many nerves or other obstructions, it is usually the perfect location to place an implant.
 Everyone’s experience with implant surgery is different.
 Depending upon several variables, you may require more appointments to complete the process.

-Every implant supported denture treatment begins with a consultation with Dr. Farless.
-Before you proceed, Dr. Farless will determine which denture you may need.
+Every implant supported denture treatment begins with a consultation with Dr. Farless or Dr. Locklear.
+Before you proceed, your dentist will determine which denture you may need.
 Your dental team will take X-rays to make an accurate depiction of your teeth and gums.
 Using these, a realistic model can then be created for you.
-Then Dr. Farless will examine your teeth in real time via CT scan to determine the ideal spot to place and embed your implants.
+Then your dentist will examine your teeth in real time via CT scan to determine the ideal spot to place and embed your implants.

-Dr. Farless will also create a customized set of dentures to be fixed to your implants.
+Your dentist will also create a customized set of dentures to be fixed to your implants.
 This whole procedure may take a few visits over the span of several weeks.
-In the meantime, Dr. Farless will carefully place a temporary denture on your teeth in preparation for the final denture in the coming weeks.
+In the meantime, Dr. Farless or Dr. Locklear will carefully place a temporary denture on your teeth in preparation for the final denture in the coming weeks.
 In addition to aiding your form and function while you wait for your permanent restoration, your temporary dentures will function as a guide for your surgery, helping to ensure your new implants are in the correct position.

 Your road to restored form and function with implant supported dentures includes two surgeries.
 Once determining where the implant will go, your dentist will create incisions along the gum line to place the implant.
 Stitches may be employed after implantation.

-Once you are completely healed, Dr. Farless will test to see if the denture’s framework has been fitted comfortably.
+Once you are completely healed, your doctor will test to see if the denture’s framework has been fitted comfortably.
 Once he gives the green light, your teeth are then secured in the framework permanently.
 The bar on all attachments on the denture will also be secured.

 With proper care, your implant supported dentures will improve your form and function for many years.
-Dr. Farless and his team will provide you with all the necessary information about how to best maintain your new restoration, as well answer any questions you may have.
+Dr. Farless, Dr. Locklear and their team will provide you with all the necessary information about how to best maintain your new restoration, as well answer any questions you may have.